Kamal135792/comp423-course-notes/docs/tutorials/go-setup.md

     Go is a compiled language.
 This means that a compiler turns the code we write into executable code before running it.
 So whats actually happening when we use `go run` is that is that the code is compiled into a temporary file then executed, which makes this command useful for quick testing or debugging errors.
 However, when we use `go build` we are creating the actual executable file that can be run without a Go environment.
 This is similar to the `gcc` command that is used in the C programming language which creates a executable file that you can later run.
 This method is useful for when you have a completed product that you are ready to distribute or deploy.

-Congrats, now you have created your first program in Go!
+Congratulations, now you have created your first program in Go!
 Good luck on your programming journey!